An Introduction to MongoDB — SitePoint

 Read Operation

-Read operation is used to retrieve a document or multiple documents from a collection.
+A read operation is used to retrieve a document, or multiple documents from a collection.
 The syntax for the read operation is as follows:

 > db.collection.find(query, projection)